kerolosragaie/webviewer_app/README.md

 ## App folder structure
 > Divided the app into two folders `core` and `features`.
 1. `core` folder, has the constants, Utils (functions, errors, etc..) and widgets that are used across the whole app.
-2. `features` folder, the app is divided into features where each feature contains its own view, store and widgets (using MVVM pattern).
+2. `features` folder, the app is divided into features where each feature contains its own view, Mobx store and widgets (using MVVM pattern).